Affiliation Fee Structure

 An eligible competitor shall be an NCFCA Affiliate.

-An eligible competitor shall be no younger than 13 years old on January 1st and no older than 18 years old on September 1st of the competition season.
+An eligible competitor shall be no younger than 12 years old and no older than 18 years old on September 1st of the competition season.

 Home-Educated – An eligible competitor must be a homeschooled student whose education is managed by his parent(s) or legal guardian(s).
 An eligible competitor’s education may include the use of tutors, video courses, internet courses, dual-credit classes, classes in cooperation with other homeschool students, and other creative methods that supplement home education.